FundamentalFrequency/LMN-3-Build-Guide/README.md

 $ code ./LMN-3-Firmware
 ```

-You should now have the firmware repository folder open in VSCOde.
+You should now have the firmware repository folder open in VSCode.
 You will need to install an extension.
 Press `ctrl+shift+x` to open the extensions menu.
 Search for `PlatformIO IDE` and install the PlatformIO extension.
 You will need to restart VSCode after installing it.
 Once it has restarted, you should see an ant-head icon in the left side-menu now.
 Click it, and it should bring up a project tasks panel.
 In the General folder you should see a Build task.
 Select that task and it should build the code.
 You will see a success message after it has finished.

 The build task was just a check to make sure you can compile the code (you should be able to with the build-essential package installed).
 To actually get the compiled code onto the Teensy, select the Upload task.
 It should attempt to connect to the teensy and automatically upload to it.
-You should see a small window pop up related to programming the Teeensy.
+You should see a small window pop up related to programming the Teensy.
 If it cannot program it automatically, you might need to press the small reset button on the Teensy to put it in the correct mode.
 You should also see a success message when this task finishes as well.

 ## Soldering
 Soldering the board is not very difficult.
 Just go slow and double check that things are correct before you go about soldering a row of components.
 Soldering the Teensy to the PCB is the most difficult part, as the pins are small and very close together.

 ### Diodes
 Begin by placing the first row of diodes on the board.
-Ensure you place the diodes in the correct orientation (the silkscreen will guide you).
+Ensure you place the diodes in the correct orientation (the black end of the diode should match up with the line on the silkscreen).
 Place the entire row, then flip the board over.

 ![Row 0 Diodes Placed](https://github.com/stonepreston/LMN-3-Build-Guide/blob/main/images/soldering/diodes_row_0_placed.png)